-We are not aware of any new relevant cases related to product liability law in respect of new technologies and artificial intelligence.
+There are no relevant cases to report for this edition, related to product liability law in respect of new technologies and artificial intelligence.
 8.2 Please identify any other significant new cases, trends and developments in Product Liability Law in your jurisdiction.